RedBug7/framopix/README.md

 📧 **[activate.framopix@gmail.com](mailto:activate.framopix@gmail.com)**

-Send your **Machine ID** shown in the app along with your UPI payment screenshot and we will send your activation key within minutes.
+Send your **Machine ID** shown in the app along with your UPI payment screenshot and we will send your activation key within 12 hours.

 ---